Atomic Structure Online Test 9th Science Lesson 11 Questions in English

 -

-Question 34 of 4234.
-Question34.
-Which of the following is a radio-isotope?
-Correct
+34. Which of the following is a radio-isotope?

 On the basis of these examples, isotopes are defined as the different atoms of the same element, having same atomic number but different mass numbers.
 There are two types of isotopes: stable and unstable.
 The isotopes which are unstable, as a result of the extra neutrons in their nuclei are radioactive and are called radioisotopes.
 For example, uranium-235, which is a source of nuclear reactors, and cobalt-60, which is used in radiotherapy treatment are both radioisotopes.